jxzhangcc/PIO/README.md

 2. Run an NBO analysis

     Run a NBO analysis on the system of interest.
-Only analysis done by an external NBO package has been tested and is introduced here.
+The test result is done by an external NBO package.
+Usage of NBO3.0 that is built-in in gaussian 09 is similar as long as proper NBO keywords have specified in the gaussian input file.

     **Input**
     - *FILENAME.47*